simonsobs/PSpipe/project/SO/pISO/README.md

     ```
     in the yaml file.
     - command: `sbatch --mem 48G --cpus-per-task 4 --time 10:00 --job-name get_xtra_mask /path/to/sbatch/script.slurm python -u /path/to/PSpipe/project/SO/pISO/python/masks/get_xtra_mask.py /path/to/PSpipe/project/SO/pISO/paramfiles/dr6xdeep56_20251119.dict`
-4. Get the source subtracted LAT maps. for that we will use the ACT maps and source subtracted maps to get a source map and subtract it from LAT maps.
+4. Get the source subtracted LAT maps.
+For that we will use the ACT maps and source subtracted maps to get a source map and subtract it from LAT maps.
 This is meant to be a temporary solution before we get actual source subtracted maps.
-    - command : `python /path/to/PSpipe/project/SO/pISO/python/act/subtract_source.py /path/to/PSpipe/project/SO/pISO/paramfiles/dr6xdeep56_20251119.dict`
+    - `python /path/to/PSpipe/project/SO/pISO/python/act/subtract_source.py /path/to/PSpipe/project/SO/pISO/paramfiles/dr6xdeep56_20251119.dict`

 After this point, the `data_dir` should look like:
 ```bash